yonis-savary/sharp-php/Docs/logic/middlewares.md

 This section is here to explain the need of middlewares to thoses who never used them

-Let's imagine that you are building your application, which got a authentication system, your app have a few public routes, the rest is only accessible for logged users
+Let's imagine that you are building an application, which got an authentication system, your app have a few public routes, the rest is only accessible for logged users

 You may want to check if your user is logged in your controller callback:
 ```php